A shortage of an important penicillin injection has medical professionals being cautious about when they administer it.

 Using Antibiotic Judiciously

-According to the CDC, the high-incidence areas are in the South, where rates of STD are generally higher.
+According to the CDC, the high-incidence areas are in the South, where are generally higher.

 These states, coincidently, are also the ones that have repeatedly threatened to defund Planned Parenthood, which, among other things, offers education and services to lower STD rates.